-- The maximum amount of kilometers you can earn is 200,000 LATAM Pass KMS per fare (100,000 LATAM Pass KMS per segment).
+- The maximum amount of miles you can earn is 60,000 LATAM Pass Miles per segment.

 - Remember to enter your LATAM Pass member number when making your purchase.
-That way, your LATAM Pass KMS will be added to your account within a maximum of 7 days after the flight.
-If you still don't see the kms in your account, you can request them here.
+That way, your LATAM Pass Miles will be added to your account within a maximum of 7 days after the flight.
+If you still don't see the miles in your account, you can request them here.